 The Discard After option can be used to delete persistent snapshots from Disk Array after a specified period.
-This option is only available when you use persistent snapshots to perform backups to a storage device and retain the snapshot as backup on the disk array (that is, the backup uses Retain Snapshot as Persistent option).
+This option is only available when you use persistent snapshots to perform backups to a storage device and retain the snapshot as backup on the disk array (that is, the backup uses Array-Based Persistent Snapshot option).